 As someone who has helped design design tools, and has thought a lot about the subject, one of the benchmarks for making generative AI useful as a pro visual design tool is being able to get repeatable output that is controlled down to the last pixel.
 And editable.
 And completely controllable so you can more or less know that what you think it will do, when you need to do that thing, it will actually do it.
 Then you can meet your objectives.
 That’s important if a whole team is relying on you.

-The thing that’s different now, is that now it’s possible to create a repeatable character so real, and have it speaking immediately (even singing and playing musical instruments) that you simply can’t tell, especially if you’re not looking for that and not aware how far things have come in that area.
+The thing that’s different now, is that now it’s possible to create a repeatable character so real, and have it speaking immediately (even singing and playing musical instruments) that you simply can’t tell, especially if you’re in a tiny mobile screen not looking for that and not aware how far things have come in that area.

 Usually when you set a goal to try and create something beautiful and useful, and then you go deep to pull out all the details and bring an idea to life, it’s a satisfying experience when it meets the goal visually.